QR Code Scams in Charlotte, North Carolina

 Law enforcement warns of new scam circulating involving a QR code WNCT

-A North Carolina man lost more than $1M in just 10 minutes — what his experience shows about crypto risk and how to protect your wealth in 2026 - AOL.com
+NC man lost $1M in just 10 minutes.
+What his experience shows about crypto risk and how to protect your wealth in 2026 - Yahoo Finance

-A North Carolina man lost more than $1M in just 10 minutes — what his experience shows about crypto risk and how to protect your wealth in 2026 AOL.com
+NC man lost $1M in just 10 minutes.
+What his experience shows about crypto risk and how to protect your wealth in 2026 Yahoo Finance

 ‘We’re going to find you.
 We’re going to catch you’: Former Charlotte Checkers owner charged with federal tax fraud - WBTV